Kesha Shares ‘Abusive’ Emails From Dr. Luke About Her Weight

 A phone conference between all involved parties is scheduled to take place next week, according to Page Six.

-[Featured Image by Ilya S. Savenok / Stringer / Getty Images]
+[Featured Image by Ilya S. Savenok/Stringer/Getty Images]